The Oxford University Admissions website gives full details on how to apply to study here.

 We are looking for students with these capabilities, regardless of their background.

-Feedback will generally be provided from January onwards, by letter or email, to candidates or their referees only, on request, within 20 working days of receipt of the request.
-We will not normally provide feedback where the request is made after 30th April.
+Feedback will generally be provided from January onwards, by letter or email, to candidates only, on request, within 20 working days of receipt of the request.
+We will not normally provide feedback where the request is made after 31st January.